Posts Tagged ‘1965 Belgian Grand Prix’

 image

-Honda had started building road cars, the S600 and S800 sports cars and by 1972 built their first Civic, a car which didn’t revolutionise the class but bought amazing standards of refinement and performance into the market for the time.
-It was the first of many outstanding mass market cars which would define the marque as the ‘Japanese BMW’ in the eyes of many.
+Honda had already started building road cars – the S600 and S800 sports cars – and by 1972 built their first Civic, a car which didn’t revolutionise the class but brought amazing standards of refinement and performance into the market for the time.
+It was the first of many outstanding mass market cars which would define the marque as the Japanese BMW in the eyes of many.

-Honda were on a climb and motor racing was a part of the plan to develop innovative technology, resilient engineers and promote and build the Honda brand.
+Honda were on a climb and motor racing was part of the plan to develop innovative technology, resilient engineers and promote and build the Honda brand.

 Soichiro Honda

-Soichiro Honda watching the performance of one of his ‘bikes, at close quarters! during the 1960 Isle of Man TT (unattributed)
+Soichiro Honda watching the performance of one of his ‘bikes at close quarters! during the 1960 Isle of Man TT (unattributed)

 Honda RA271…

-The initial prototype, the RA270F was a space frame car, derivative of the Cooper, and was tested extensively at Arakawa on 6 February 1964 and then Suzuka, by many including Jack Brabham.
-Brabham and his partner Ron Tauranac were to race Honda 1 litre, 4 cylinder engines in their F2 Brabhams, winning the European F2 Championship in 1966.
+The initial prototype, the RA270F was a spaceframe car, derivative of the Cooper, and was tested extensively at Arakawa on 6 February 1964 and then Suzuka, by many including Jack Brabham.
+Brabham and his partner, Ron Tauranac were to race Honda 1-litre, four cylinder engines in their F2 Brabhams, winning the ‘European F2 Championship’ – there wasn’t an official one until 1967 – in 1966.

-In fact Honda had decided to be an F1 engine manufacturer, not the builder of their own chassis and had entered into a partnership with Lotus, but problems with Lotus’ existing Ford agreements precluded contract execution by Lotus…so Honda built the chassis after all.
+In fact Honda had decided to be an F1 engine manufacturer, not the builder of their own chassis and had entered into a partnership with Lotus, but problems with Lotuses existing Ford agreements precluded contract execution by Lotus…so Honda built the chassis after all.

 Honda RA270F prototype

-Soichiro Honda with the RA270F prototype spaceframe F1 car in 1964, he was one of many who tested the car.
-(Honda International)
+Soichiro Honda with the RA270F prototype spaceframe F1 car in 1964, he was one of many who tested the car (Honda International)

 The definitive RA271 used a stressed skin monocoque chassis which ended at the rear of the cockpit to which was mounted the transverse 60 degree 1495cc V12.
+A tubular subframe picked up the rear suspension assembly which could be unbolted and wheeled away.

 Honda RA271 Monza 1964

-Front suspension was by top rocker operating inboard mounted coil spring damper units and lower wishbone.
-Rear was by reversed lower wishbone, single top link with outboard mounted coil spring damper units and two radius rods providing lateral location.
+Front suspension was by top rocker operating inboard mounted coil spring damper units and a lower wishbone.
+The rear was by way of reversed lower wishbone, single top link with outboard mounted coil spring damper units and two radius rods providing lateral location.
 Sway bars were adjustable front and rear.
+Dunlop disc brakes were used and Goodyear tyres, Honda and Brabham were the first users of Goodyears in F1.

 RA271 rear

-‘Things Go Better With Coke’… cheap oil catch tank!
+Things Go Better With Coke… cheap oil catch tank!
 RA271 rear end showing upper and lower wishbones, coil spring damper units.
-Rear mounted battery and alloy casing of the 6 speed Honda transaxle mounted aft of the engine where it was parallel with and driven from the centre of the crankshaft.
-Rear Dunlop discs inboard. (unattributed)
+Rear mounted battery and alloy casing of the six-speed Honda transaxle mounted aft of the engine where it was parallel with and driven from the centre of the crankshaft.
+Rear Dunlop discs inboard (unattributed)

 Ronnie Bucknum…

-He tested the car extensively in Japan before the cars first race in the German GP, at the Nurburgring, what a baptism of fire for car and driver in August 1964!
+He tested the car extensively in Japan before the car’s first race in the German GP, at the Nurburgring.
+What a baptism of fire for car and driver in August 1964!

 Bucknum German GP 1964

-Ronnie Bucknum during the 1964 German GP upon Hondas debut.
+Ronnie Bucknum during the 1964 German GP upon Honda’s debut.
 He drove the RA271 sensibly in difficult, wet conditions, crashing out after steering problems (Honda International)

 Ginther Spa 1965 RA272

-Ginther in the RA272, wet Spa 1965, not for the faint hearted!
+Ginther in the RA272, wet Spa 1965, not for the faint hearted! (unattributed)

-Honda were more serious about its 1965 campaign building a new car, the RA272 and signing Richie Ginther ex-BRM and Ferrari, and a noted test and development driver to lead the team, retaining Bucknum for a second year.
+Honda were more serious about its 1965 campaign, building a new car, the RA272 and signing Richie Ginther ex-BRM and Ferrari, and a noted test and development driver to lead the team, retaining Bucknum for a second year.
+The team were based in Amsterdam, the centre of Honda’s distribution operation in Europe.

-Minimising heat build up became key as the engines lost power significantly as the races wore on, Ginthers ‘bonzai’ starts came to nought as the engines lost grunt.
+The power of the engine was increased from circa 220bhp @ 11000rpm to 230bhp @ 12000rpm with chassis weight reduced by 30kg.
+Minimising heat build up became key as the engines lost power significantly as the races wore on, Ginthers ‘banzai’ starts came to nought as the engines lost grunt.

 The cars appeared at Monaco, qualifying up the back and both dropped out, Richie with a UJ failure and Ronnie with gear change maladies.